Some useful information for disabled visitors to Truro.

 - Cornwall Mobility, North Buildings, Royal Cornwall Hospital, Truro TR1 3LQ, 01872 254920

 Visit Truro Tourist Information Centre Acessibility

-- Access within the Tourist Information - The shop is small but it is wide enough for wheelchairs to move around.
-We also have a lowered desk for visitors in wheelchairs.
+- Access within the Tourist Information - The shop is a reasonable side and is wide enough for wheelchairs to move around. .
 We have a number of racks & displays that are accessible from a wheelchair & staff are on hand to reach any higher items.

 - Disabled Toilets - We do not have a disabled toilet in the Tourist Information, the nearest are situated at Lower Lemon street or Green Street both are on flat surfaces.

 - Hearing Impaired Customers - We do not have a hearing loop but all service dogs are welcome in the Tourist Information.